Virtlink/autocorrect-context-menu/README.md

-# autocorrect-context-menu
+# AutoCorrect context menu for Word
-AutoCorrect context menu for Word.
+Brings back the AutoCorrect context menu in Word.